webplatform/docs/dom/tutorials/index.md

 {{Basic Page}}
 ==Introduction to Document Object Model==

 DOM is an interface to interact with the contents of a webpage.
 All elements in a webpage can be described in a Document Object Model (DOM).
-What this means is that every HTML document can be represented as a tree of “objects”.
+What this means is that every HTML or SVG document can be represented as a tree of '''objects'''.
 This object model is commonly used with JavaScript to create dynamic HTML.
-In a DOM, all the HTML elements of a webpage like tags, attributes, comments and content are divided into the units called “Nodes”.
+In a DOM, all the HTML elements of a webpage like tags, attributes, comments and content are divided into the units called '''Nodes'''.

+A DOM consists of a document structure and a set of interfaces that allow you to perform operations on each node of the document

-For example, tags are called “element nodes” and attributes of a tag are called “attribute nodes”, similarly text data are called “text nodes” and comments are called “comments nodes” and so on.
+For example, tags are called '''element nodes''' and attributes of a tag are called '''attribute nodes''', similarly text data are called '''text nodes''' and comments are called '''comments nodes''' and so on.